-China Eastern Airlines: China Eastern to Inaugurate Direct Shanghai-Marseille Flight on July 2
+China Eastern Airlines: China Eastern to inaugurate direct Shanghai-Marseille flight on July 2

 The new Shanghai-Marseille service will be operated by Shanghai Airlines, a subsidiary of China Eastern Airlines, with three round-trip flights per week on Tuesdays, Fridays, and Sundays.

 The flight numbers are FM871 from Shanghai to Marseille and FM872 for the return leg.
 The estimated flight time is around 12 hours.
-The new route will offer full-time online internet service for passengers aboard.
+The new route will offer gate-to-gate internet service for passengers aboard.

 This year marks the 60th anniversary of the establishment of diplomatic ties between China and France, as well as the China-France Year of Culture and Tourism.
 On April 9, Shanghai officially released a comprehensive guide for its 2024 events, showcasing a wide ranging selection of 70 top-tier cultural, sports, tourism, business, and exhibition events.
 From July 28 to Aug.
 8, Marseille will host sailing events of the 2024 Summer Olympics in Paris.